100 Year Anniversary Events! (CLICK HERE)

 I believe this is untrue, and that healthy churches in the PCUSA, which live by faith and not fear, may pursue the mission of God in obedience to Jesus Christ, his Word, and the guidance of the Spirit.
 As you know, I have spoken to several of the departing congregations pleading for them to stay connected with us for the sake of kingdom work.
 There has never been a totally pure Church.
 We are God’s saints by grace alone.
 Until Jesus comes we shall be a mixture of saints and sinners.
 Therefore, we are commissioned to make sure our election and calling.
 Central to our calling is to be faithful followers of Jesus Christ in having the mind of Christ, in proclaiming and teaching the gospel of the kingdom for the glory of God.

-During 2017, as part of our 100th anniversary, the session has approved a capital fund drive for the purpose of completing our building debt commitment.
-On September 17, 2017, when we are “Celebrating God’s Faithfulness” at the Hotel Laguna, we hope to announce that we are ready to retire the debt and to burn the mortgage papers.
-We believe that with all of us giving sacrificially we may “Pay in Full” the final $1.5 million dollars and also be ready to complete the environmental work to the government’s satisfaction.
+During 2017, as part of our 100th anniversary, the session approved a capital fund drive for the purpose of completing our building debt commitment.
+On September 17, 2017, while “Celebrating God’s Faithfulness” at the Hotel Laguna, we were able to retire the debt and to burn the mortgage papers!

-On the first Sunday in December, 2017, we are praying that all of these obligations may be cleared up or well on their way.
-Why?
-We are ready to look to the future mission of Laguna Presbyterian Church.
+On the first Sunday in December, 2017, with all of our obligations paid, we will look to the future mission of Laguna Presbyterian Church.
 It will be time to do a new mission study, to review our mission statement, and to move forward into God’s mission for us.
-Finishing our past commitments will be the foundation for our congregation’s re-visioning our biblically guided and Spirit led obedience to God’s will.
+Finishing our past commitments will be the foundation for our congregation’s re-visioning our biblically-guided and Spirit-led obedience to God’s will.